pkp/pkp-docs/admin-guide/3.3/en/configure.md

 ## Email Server

 Most email will be blocked by spam filters unless you use a SMTP server with correctly configured [SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework) and [DMARC](https://en.wikipedia.org/wiki/DMARC) records.

-> Not sure what to do here?
-Learn more about how to [configure an email server](./advanced-email).
-{:.notice}
+These records are stored in your domain's DNS settings and will require all email to be sent from an envelope sender.

 Turn SMTP on: